sayyedmosab/twintichmainsite/replit.md

 - Configured environment variables for Supabase integration
 - Set up frontend workflow for development server
 - Configured deployment settings for production
+- **TwinLab Integration**: Replaced "The Deep" section with TwinLab cosmic knowledge platform
+  - Created new TwinLabPage component with animated cosmic interface
+  - Updated navigation from "The Deep" to "TwinLab" pointing to /twinlab route
+  - Added 4 knowledge chapters with interactive episode navigation
+  - Implemented responsive design with cosmic theme and animations
+  - Installed framer-motion for smooth animations and transitions

 ## Project Structure
 - `src/components/` - Reusable React components including UI components